-Several hundred claims have been filed with NSR on behalf of employees furloughed after June 1, 1999, for various periods of time, alleging that the furloughs were a result of the Conrail transaction and seeking "New York Dock" income protection benefits.
-Several labor organizations have initiated arbitration on behalf of individual employees.
-Two significant cases have been heard.
-Both resulted in an award favorable to NSR.
+A number of claims have been filed with NSR on behalf of employees furloughed after June 1, 1999, for various periods of time, alleging that the furloughs were a result of the Conrail transaction and seeking "New York Dock" income protection benefits.
 Other disputes are pending wherein similar benefits are sought under labor agreement provisions that, in management's judgment, do not apply to the involved circumstances.
+A number of claims on behalf of individual employees have been submitted to arbitration.
+Three significant cases have been heard and NSR received favorable decisions in each of them.
+In addition, a number of other claims have been settled or withdrawn.

-Based on known facts, including the availability of legal defenses, management believes that NS will prevail in these disputes and that any potential liability for the involved claims should not have a material adverse effect on NS' financial position, results of operations or liquidity.
-Depending on the outcome of these arbitrations, additional claims may be filed or progressed to arbitration.
+Based on known facts, including the availability of legal defenses, management believes NS will prevail in these disputes and that any potential liability for the involved claims should not have a material adverse effect on NS' financial position, results of operations or liquidity.
+Depending on the outcome of the cases that have not yet been arbitrated, other claims could be filed or submitted to arbitration.
 Should all such claimants prevail, there could be a significant effect on results of operations in a particular quarter (see Note 9).